Giving Levels & Societies

 The Laureate Society

 whose extraordinary gifts to the College, made during their lifetime or

-their induction, Laureate Society members receive a carriage clock and are asked to sign the Society's register.
+their induction, Laureate Society members receive a carriage clock and sign the Society's historic register at the annual society dinner.
 They are also recognized annually in the Honor

-The Honors Society
+The Miles Rigor Society